 Turning the tide of delinquency!

-Breakaway is committed to serving the holistic needs of prisoners' children, younger siblings of incarcerated teens, and their families.
-These children are 6-times more likely to end up in prison without intervention.
+Breakaway is committed to serving the holistic needs of children of inmates, younger siblings of incarcerated teens, and their families.
+Children of inmates are 6-times more likely to end up in prison without intervention.

 The United States has the largest prison population in the Western world.